How the politics of race will play a key role in Nikki Haley's 2024 campaign

 Teresa Cosby at Furman University points out that Haley is often mistaken for a moderate but right now, being more extreme may appeal more to primary voters in a swath of red states, including South Carolina.

 "The battle is between Republicans in the primaries.
-And so you don't you don't pay any penalty for play to that extreme right ideology that is replicated at the national level, in states like Florida and Texas," she explained.
+And you don't pay any penalty for playing to that extreme-right ideology that is replicated at the national level in states like Florida and Texas," she explained.

 "It's just going to score her points with people who want the Republican Party to return to some normalcy.
 But how many of those groups are left in the Republican Party?" she asked.